Duty Free Concession and GST Relief

 Reminder

 Those who fail to declare at the Red Channel can be fined and prosecuted in court.
-More information on customs offences here.
+Visit customs offences for more information.